$ export ROSA_CLUSTER_NAME=$(oc get infrastructure cluster -o=jsonpath="{.status.infrastructureName}" | sed 's/-[a-z0-9]\{5\}$//')

 bash

-Once inside the pod, you can send a request to the load balancer, ensuring that you can successfully connect:
+Send a request to the load balancer and ensure that you can successfully connect:

 $ curl -s http://$LOAD_BALANCER_HOSTNAME